d-rec/drec-origin/docs/dev_docs/functional-requirements.md

     - User registration flow

-        - For developers:
+        - For developers

-        - For buyers :
+        - For buyers

     - User login